 EJN is working to bring these existing techniques and technologies – and those it devises in the process – to the smaller, developing country outlets that comprise its global network.
 It is in these countries that audiences will benefit the most from this kind of in-depth environmental coverage.

-The field of environmental health lends itself in particular to the ever-widening range of sensor technologies.
+The field of Health lends itself in particular to the ever-widening range of sensor technologies.
 EJN’s pilot project will build off exisiting work by others and focus on air and noise pollution.
 Exposure to air pollution – both indoor and outdoor ̶ is on the rise in many developing and urbanizing countries, most famously in China.

 EJN will also experiment with sensors to monitor noise pollution, which can have severe impacts on public health, particularly in bustling urban areas.